swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/getting_to_the_point.md

 render: contents of buffers owned by the compositor and contents of buffers owned by clients.

-Client provided buffers are more complicated to handle in general since there need to be a certain amount of synchronization that needs to happen before the compositor can start rendering what is in the buffer.
-This will be dealt with in a later chapter since clients deserve their own chapter.
+Client provided buffers are more complicated to handle in general.
+They must synchronize their buffers with the compositor so that it can render without screen tearing.
+Clients can also damage only part of their buffers to reduce the amount of redrawing per frame.
+Because of this complexity, clients will be dealt with in a later chapter.

 Between different compositors the amount of compositor-owned buffers varies.
 For example, some compositors render their own background, status bars, and